rafayet-git/Tetris-HD/README.md

 *6/1:*\
 I finished rotation of all pieces, made the tetris pieces save the y coordinate when adding new blocks

+*6/2:*\
+I made the make functions on tetromino local, so they can be used on other functions

 ### Wing Jiang